angularlicious/angularlicious/README.md

 # angularlicious
 Angular libraries for building enterprise applications.
+Does anyone really do this anymore?